 If you always write on your computer, try switching to pen and paper from time to time.
 Writing with a pen can slow down your thoughts, forcing you to focus on one thing at a time.

 If you’re really stuck, write down the main points of your story on Post-It Notes (fun, bright colors are encouraged, but not required).
 Outline the story by rearranging the Post-It Notes until you’re happy with the structure.
 Then, one by one, write what needs to be written for each main point.
 When you finish a Post-It, throw it away.

 Before you know it, you’ll have the first draft.

 Perfectionism can be a hard habit to kick.

-That’s when you need to remind yourself that even the best writers have to write first drafts — really bad first drafts.
+You need to remind yourself that even the best writers write first drafts — some of which are surely really bad first drafts.

 You may not have the right words now, but don’t let that stop you.
 Write it all down first, even if it’s bad.
 You can perfect it later.